andreazignoli/pyoxynet/README.md

     <br />
         <az> :hospital: </a>
     <br />
-    <a> We want to contribute with sustainable approaches to more equitable health and care services.</a>
+    <a> Oxynet research project contributes with more equitable health care services.</a>
     <br />
         <a> :computer: </a>
     <br />
-    <a> With Oxynet we develop automatic interpreter of cardiopulmonary exercising tests.</a>
+    <a> Oxynet is a set of tools for automatic interpretation of cardiopulmonary exercising tests data.</a>
     <br />
     <br />
     <a href="http://oxynet.net"><strong>Visit the website »</strong></a>